statox/simple-vector.ts/DEV.md

 ## Linting

 In addition to common eslint configuration for typescript we use [cspell-eslint-plugin](https://github.com/streetsidesoftware/cspell/tree/main/packages/cspell-eslint-plugin) to check for English errors.
 See [`eslint.config.mjs`](./eslint-config.mjs) for configuration (also to add words to ignore).

+# Bundling

+We bundle the package as a [UMD module](https://www.typescriptlang.org/docs/handbook/declaration-files/templates/global-plugin-d-ts.html) so that it can be used both in nodeJS and in browsers.

+To do so we use `rollup` and `@rollup/plugin-typescript` the `npmr run build` and `npm run build:watch` take care of building the package, the types and the doc.

 # Publishing